Gorshin FInancial Group Inc

-However, in general, the survivors’ benefit amount is higher when the deceased spouse earned more and paid more into the system.
+However, in general, the survivors’ benefit amount is higher when the deceased spouse earns more and pays more into the system.
 The final amount is a percentage of the deceased’s basic Social Security benefit and depends on the survivor’s age and the type of benefit for which they are eligible.

 If you have planned the funeral (highly recommended), your funeral director will likely report the spouse’s death to Social Security for you.
 If not, you will need to provide the director with the deceased’s Social Security number and instruct them to make the report.

-If you elect to apply on your own, you must advise Social Security as soon as possible of the death so that you and other surviving family members will get the benefits to which you are entitled.
+If you elect to apply on your own, you must advise Social Security as soon as possible of the death so that you and other surviving family members will get the benefits you are entitled to.
 If at the time of passing, you and your spouse lived together, Social Security will issue a one-time payment of $255.
-This isn’t much, I realize, but it can help with some of the smaller expenses associated with the funeral.
+I realize this isn’t much, but it can help with some of the smaller expenses associated with the funeral.

 In some cases, surviving spouses may be entitled to receive this one-time payment even if they lived apart at the time of death.
 If there is not a surviving spouse, the benefits on the deceased’s record may go to an eligible child.
 Certain family members are also eligible to receive monthly payments, provided the deceased worked the required amount of time specified by Social Security guidelines.
 Social Security will make this determination after they receive notification of death.

-If you are the widower or widow of someone determined to have worked long enough under Social Security rules, you can receive full benefits at the full retirement age or, you may elect to receive reduced benefits starting at age 60.
+Suppose you are the widower or widow of someone determined to have worked long enough under Social Security rules.
+In that case, you can receive full benefits at the full retirement age or you may elect to receive reduced benefits starting at age 60.
 If the surviving spouse is disabled and that disability began within seven years of the deceased worker’s death, you may be able to get survivor’s benefits as early as age 50.

 You may get benefits at any age provided you have not remarried and are taking care of the deceased’s child under age 16, or if that child is disabled and receives benefits on the deceased’s record.